 Prior to Travel: Prior to travel, volunteers will be encouraged to contact their local embassies for the country they will be visiting to receive updated travel information.
 With updates changing frequently, DWC will encourage participants to receive the most up to date information from embassies directly.

 In-Country: All volunteers will be monitored for COVID-19 signs and symptoms throughout their volunteer trip.
 DWC reserves the right to implement additional measures to limit the spread or exposure of COVID-19.
 These measures can include, but are not limited to, quarantining or isolating volunteers who are suspected of having COVID-19 or who may have been exposed to COVID-19.
 Quarantine will be at the volunteer’s own expense in the event they cannot do so safely in the team’s accommodation, which will be determined at DWC’s sole discretion.
-Volunteers who are required to stay in-country longer than the planned trip-dates due to any COVID-19 related issues, will be required pay their own costs, such as accommodation, food and transport.
+Volunteers who are required to stay in-country longer than the planned trip-dates due to any COVID-19 related issues, will be required to pay their own costs, such as accommodation, food, flight change fees or new flight tickets and transport.

 DWC will support volunteers who are required to quarantine by providing them with suitable accommodation recommendations and regular check-ins throughout their quarantine period.
 Volunteers will receive no reimbursement, credit, or refund of program fees in the event they are not able to participate in normal activities due to quarantine, isolation or other events related to COVID-19.

 By participating on a DWC trip, volunteers understand and accept the risk of becoming exposed to and/or infected by it which may result from the actions, omissions, or negligence of volunteers and others, including, but not limited to, DWC staff, other DWC volunteers and/or local community partners.

-Returning Home: In preparation for volunteers’ return journey from the host country, DWC will enable volunteers to reach a COVID-19 testing centre 72 hours prior to departure to their home country.
+Returning Home: In preparation for volunteers’ return journey from the host country, DWC will enable volunteers who require testing to reach a COVID-19 testing centre 72 hours prior to departure to their home country.
 This includes handling logistics such as transport and accommodation (if needed).
 Volunteers will be required to pay for the costs of their COVID-19 tests.